 They WILL allow you to ask questions and will be honest with you if they do not know the answers

 Steroid creams contain parabens (or presevatives) that can be skin irritants.
-Therefore, ointments are often a better choice.
-In the USA, compounding pharmacies will mix steroids into bases and often these can be the cause of burning senstations, rather than the steroid itself.
+Ointments are often a better choice.
+In the USA, compounding pharmacies will mix steroids into bases and often these can be the cause of burning sensations, rather than the steroid itself.

 CAN PATIENTS HELP DOCTORS WITH EDUCATION and will this help other patients?

 YES.
-By asking your doctor to take a membership of either the BSSVD (www.bssvd.org) or the ISSVD (www.issvd.org) your doctor will have the opportunity to interact with some of the most educated and knowledgeable doctors in the world.
+By asking your doctor to take a membership of either the The ISSVD (www.issvd.org), EADV or ECSVD.
+Your doctor will have the opportunity to interact with some of the most educated and knowledgeable doctors in the world.
 Every patient can work towards education to improve the lives of the children who are growing up with this life-long, incurable skin condition.